******* Mathematics at the Ness of Brodgar

 These similar measurements definitely point to contemporaneous building.
 Contemporaneous in my view is a time span of maybe 25 to 50 years at the most, say, a generation (or two?).

 I can show now that also a circle was involved in Structure-1, its centre being in the middle between the north corners of the opposite piers.
 Its radius going through the major rectangle of 6 : 5.
-The point is that this circle touches on the south wall of the south recess, which now turns out to have a depth of 1,18m or 9 half ulna of 13,1 cm in the SW corner.
+The point is that this circle touches on the south wall of the south recess, which now turns out to have a depth of 1,18m or 9 clavicles of 13,1 cm in the SW corner.
 Note that the deep north recess probably had ‘two depths’ as shown on the plan, but the wall is rather damaged there.

 Still smaller units?

-When we calculate the radius we do this by squaring the square side length of 15 ulna, now 30 half-ulna and by the squaring of the half width of the chamber 12.5 ulna, now 25 half-ulna, so 30 squared + 25 squared = 1525, and the square root of this is 39.05 ulna, which is the radius of the circle through the corners of the rectangle and which is practically a whole number, the overall difference being 5 mm !!!
+When we calculate the radius we do this by squaring the square side length of 15 ulna, now 30 clavicles and by the squaring of the half width of the chamber 12.5 ulna, now 25 clavicles, so 30 squared + 25 squared = 1525, and the square root of this is 39.05 ulna, which is the radius of the circle through the corners of the rectangle and which is practically a whole number, the overall difference being 5 cm !!!
 (39 x .1309 = 5.105m, 39.05 x .131= 5.11m), which is trivial.
 This is empirical, not theoretical, this is what they measured!
-I found to my surprise that the average clavicle is 13.1cm, the sought-for measure, so a general bone has been found!
-This clavicle measure seems to be widely used instead of the ulna in this design, which would be a strong hint that they treasured whole numbers in their ratios.
+This is still experiential geometry.

 39 is 3 x 13 and 13 is an important factor in calculating the calendar, as it is 28 x 13 + 1 = 365, which gives the number of days in the year and 9 x 13 +1 = 118, which is 2 x 59 = 4 x 29.5 , the days in the lunar month, so 118 is the number of days in 4 lunar cycles of 29.5 days. (the number 28 returns in the measures)